GridProtectionAlliance/gsf/Source/Libraries/TimeSeriesPlatformLibrary/README.txt

 	make

-In addition to the library itself, there are sample applications which demonstrate the proper use of the TSF Platform Library API.
+In addition to the library itself, there are sample applications which demonstrate the proper use of the Time Series Platform Library API.
 To build these samples, type the following command.

 	make samples